GigMate/our_repository/DEPLOYMENT_GUIDE.md

 **Important Notes:**
 - ⚠️ These are test/development keys - replace Stripe key with production key when going live
 - ⚠️ You need to get a real Google Maps API key from Google Cloud Console
+- ⚠️ You MUST get your own Stripe publishable key from https://dashboard.stripe.com/test/apikeys
 - ✅ Supabase keys are already configured and working

 ### Step 5: Deploy!